-Fungi are heterotophic organisms.
+Are fungi autotrophs or heterotrophs?
+Fungi are heterotrophic.
 These organisms are plant-like in having cell walls but they lack chlorophyll (green pigment essential in photosynthesis).

 Protists (Kingdom Protista) that are heterotrophs include protozoans, certain nonphotosynthetic algae, water molds, and slime molds.
 There is such a variety of these Protists that entire books have been dedicated to describing them and many existing species have probably not yet been discovered (Ref.
 2).
 Ameoba is just one of them.
 Watch the video below to see how an amoeba catches and eats its prey, paramecia (a ciliate protozoan).